MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 topic <string>
 --------------

-Explicitly set a subscribing or posting topic string, overriding the usual group of settings.
-For sarracenia data pumps, this should never be needed, as the use of exchange, topicPrefix, and subtopic normally builds the right value for topics for both posting and binding.
+Explicitly set a subscribing topic string, overriding the value usually derived from a group of settings.
+For sarracenia data pumps, this should never be needed, as the use of *exchange*, *topicPrefix*, and *subtopic* normally builds the right value.

 topicPrefix (default: v03)